thadguidry/respec/pre-and-code-elements.md

 - JSON
 - XML

-To highight code in other languages you need to define a function that loads a highlighter.js package for the language you want, and to request the language be loaded as a respec `preProcess` option:
+To highlight code in other languages you need to define a function that loads a highlighter.js package for the language you want, and to request the language be loaded as a respec `preProcess` option:

 ```js "example": "Load custom syntax highlighting language."
 async function loadSolidity() {